-The following pronouncement is not applicable for the year ending 31 December 2019 and has not been applied in preparing these financial statements.
-Save as disclosed below, the impact of this accounting change is still being assessed by the Company and reliable estimates cannot be made at this stage.
+The following pronouncement is not applicable for the year ended 31 December 2019 and has not been applied in preparing these financial statements.
+The impact of this accounting change is still being assessed by the Company and reliable estimates cannot be made at this stage.
 At the date of signing these financial statements, this pronouncement had been endorsed by the EU.